RioReal/Paper_Review/NDSS__2019__Data-Oblivious-ISA-Extensions-for-Side-Channel-Resistant-and-High-Performance-Computing.md

 This paper implements the OISA design on RISC-BOOM (Berkeley Out-of-Order Machine).

-* Each data with a size of one word (64 bits in BOOM) has one label bit to specify whether the data is secret or not.
+- Each data with a size of one word (64 bits in BOOM) has one label bit to specify whether the data is secret or not.
 The labels will be stored alongside the data and treated as an extra bit in the word, so now a word is 65-bit in all memory hierarchy.
 Labels could be determined by two special instructions *oseal* (mark data as confidential) and *ounseal* (mark data as public) and be propagated when oblivious instructions are executed.
 These instructions should not be executed speculatively for the sake of preventing malicious attacks.

-* The arithmetic operands, random number generation, and *cmove-style* (conditional move) instructions are considered safe, while the branch, jump, load/store operations are considered unsafe. *cmove* instead of branch is always applied in data oblivious code.
-For example, a if branch
+- The arithmetic operands, random number generation, and *cmove-style* (conditional move) instructions are considered safe, while the branch, jump, load/store operations are considered unsafe. *cmove* instead of a branch is always applied in data oblivious code.
+For example, an if statement like this
 ```
 (secret) ? (x = array1(A)) : (x = array2(B))
 ```